apify/apify-docs/content/academy/puppeteer_playwright/executing_scripts/extracting_data.md

 One of the most popular parsing libraries for Node.js is [Cheerio](https://www.npmjs.com/package/cheerio), which can be used in tandem with Playwright and Puppeteer.
 It is extremely beneficial to parse the page's HTML in the Node.js context for a number of reasons:

-- You can easily port the code between headless browser data collection and plain HTTP data collection
+- You can easily port the code between headless browser data extraction and plain HTTP data extraction
 - You don't have to worry in which context you're working (which can sometimes be confusing)
 - Errors are easier to handle when running in the base Node.js context